10zindraws/krita-work-timer/README.md

 - How long you were away
 - The system's confidence level (how sure it is)
+- Option to respond Yes or No

 ### Auto-Decisions & Undo

-When the plugin is confident, it may auto-add or auto-discard time.
+When the plugin is confident about its assumption of the nature of your idle time, it may auto-add or auto-discard time.
 You'll see a brief notification with an **Undo** button if you disagree.

 ### Accuracy Indicator